1888–89 Football League: Sat 6 Oct Villa suffer first defeat of the season

-Sat 13 October : Preston North End vs West Bromwich Albion
+Sat 13: Preston N.E. vs West Bromwich Albion

 West Bromwich Albion visited Deepdale for the first ever league clash between teams occupying the top two positions at kick off.
 Albion trailed Preston by two points and required a six-goal victory to overtake the leaders on goal average but Preston stretched their perfect start to six games with a 3–0 victory.
 Aston Villa moved back into second place, three points behind Preston on the same day when they defeated Blackburn Rovers 6–1.
 Notts County became the last team to secure a victory when they defeated Everton 3–1 in what was their fifth game.

-Sat 20: Accrington are first team to take a point from Preston
+Sat 20: Accrington first team to take a point from Preston

 Accrington became the first team to gain a point against Preston when they held the league leaders to a 0–0 draw in what was their seventh game of the season.
 Aston Villa won 3–2 at Bolton to reduce Preston's lead to two points.